JamalMays6/JamalMays6/README.md

 # <a href="https://www.linkedin.com/in/jamal-mays/">Jamal Mays</a>' IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and enjoy solving complex challenges through hands-on projects.
-Whether it's vulnerability management or threat detection, these projects give me the opportunity to explore the dynamic world of cybersecurity.
+Whether it's vulnerability management, threat detection, or robotic process automation these projects give me the opportunity to explore the dynamic world of technology and cybersecurity.
 Take a look and see how I've worked to strengthen security operations and processes!

 ## ⚠️ Vulnerability Management Projects